Sbozzolo/kuibit/docs/grid_data.rst

 As for :py:class:`~.UniformGridData`, :py:class:`~.HierarchicalGridData` are
 callable and splines are used to interpolate to the requested points.
 This operation can be expensive, especially for 3D grids with many points.
+The way calling works is the following: we find the finest refinement level that contains the requested point, and we use the multilinear interpolation on that level (and component, if there are multiple components).

 Using splines, we can also combine the various refinement levels to obtain a :py:class:`~.UniformGridData`.
 This is often handy when plotting.
 The method